bearecinos/cryo_calving_2018/README.md

 * Contains all data necessary for the cluster running and plotting scripts.

 **IV.
 Output data**
-* Thi folder will be generated once you have ran the cryo_cluster_scripts.
+* This folder will be generated once you have ran the cryo_cluster_scripts.
 * Contains the output files for each folder in cryo_cluster_scripts.

 **V. plots**

-* Where all the plots get save
+* Where all the plots get saved

 #### Please read the top of the scripts to know more about the ouput of each run.

-### External libraries that are not in OGGM env:
+### External libraries that are not in the OGGM env:

-Some of the cryo_plots scripts requiere additional libraries outside OGGM libraries such as:
+The `rgi_overview.py` requiere additional libraries outside OGGM libraries such as:
 `collections` , `cartopy`, `cartopy.mpl.gridliner` , `cartopy.feature`, `cartopy.io.shapereader` and `cartopy.crs`

 Also make sure to install the `uncertainties` python library from: